apache/samza/docs/learn/tutorials/versioned/hello-samza-fluent.md

 ### Run a Samza Application

-After you've built your Samza package, you can start a job on the grid using the run-app.sh script.
+After you've built your Samza package, you can start the app on the grid using the run-app.sh script.

 {% highlight bash %}
 deploy/samza/bin/run-app.sh --config-factory=org.apache.samza.config.factories.PropertiesConfigFactory --config-path=file://$PWD/deploy/samza/config/wikipedia-application.properties
 {% endhighlight %}

-The job will consume a feed of real-time edits from Wikipedia, and produce them to a Kafka topic called "wikipedia-raw".
+The app will do all of the following:

+1. Consume 3 feeds of real-time edits from Wikipedia
+3. Parse the events to extract information about the size of the edit, who made the change, etc.
+4. Calculate counts, every ten seconds, for all edits that were made during that window
+5. Output the counts to the wikipedia-stats topic

+For details about how the app works, take a look at the [code walkthrough](hello-samza-fluent-code.html).

 Give the job a minute to startup, and then tail the Kafka topic:

-{% highlight bash %}
-deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-stats
-{% endhighlight %}

-Pretty neat, right?
-Now, check out the YARN UI again ([http://localhost:8088](http://localhost:8088)).
-This time around, you'll see your Samza job is running!

-If you can not see any output from Kafka consumer, you may have connection problem.
-Check [here](../../../learn/tutorials/{{site.version}}/run-hello-samza-without-internet.html).

-### Generate Wikipedia Statistics

-Let's calculate some statistics based on the messages in the wikipedia-raw topic.
-Start two more jobs:

-The first job (wikipedia-parser) parses the messages in wikipedia-raw, and extracts information about the size of the edit, who made the change, etc. You can take a look at its output with:

-{% highlight bash %}
-deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-edits
-{% endhighlight %}

-The last job (wikipedia-stats) reads messages from the wikipedia-edits topic, and calculates counts, every ten seconds, for all edits that were made during that window.
-It outputs these counts to the wikipedia-stats topic.

 {% highlight bash %}
 deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-stats